shahab-sarmashghi/RESPECT/README.md

 print out stack traces of any errors happened.
 The output files will be written to the current working directory.
 Run `RESPECT --help` to see all available options.

+## Note
+RESPECT algorithm is designed and optimized to work with low coverage data.
+In the [paper][1], we have provided the benchmarking results for 0.5X to 4X sequencing depth range.
+Although theoretically it's easier to estimate the genomic paramteres from higher coverage data, RESPECT algoirthm is not currently optimized for that.
+We will try to address that in the future, however, we have seen interest in using current version of RESPECT even on high coverage data.
+In that case, we suggest the user should first downsample the input genome skim to below 5X range.
+The relationship between coverage, read length, and genome length is:

+coverage = number_of_reads * average_read_length / genome_length

+so, for example, to get ~4X coverage, the input should have this many reads:

+4 * genome_length / average_read_length

+If you have some estimate of the genome length (from closely related species), you can use the above formula to find if downsampling is needed.
+And if you have no idea about how long the genome is, you can run RESPECT once, and see what is the estimate of coverage.
+If it's large, you can downsample based on the first estimate and run RESPECT again.
+If the genome length estimate is stable (close to the first estimate) you can stop.
+Otherwise, you need to repeat this process until the target coverage range is acheived.

 [1]: https://doi.org/10.1371/journal.pcbi.1009449
 [2]: http://www.genome.umd.edu/jellyfish.html